Wallace State softball registers ACCC-best 3.50 GPA for 2018-1907/02/2019

-Daugherty takes over a Wallace State softball fast pitch softball program that is a national champion on the field and in the classroom.
-Since 2003, Wallace State softball has won two National Junior College Athletic Association (NJCAA) Division I National Championships (2008, 2013).
-The Lady Lions were also national runner-up on two other occasions (2009 and 2010) and third in 2012.
+Wallace State softball is among the premier programs in the Alabama Community College Conference (ACCC) and National Junior College Athletic Association (NJCAA), winning 12 ACCC/Region 22 tournament championships and two NJCAA Division I national titles (2013, 2008).
+The Lions were also national runner-up on two other occasions (2009 and 2010) and third in 2012.

 In 2015, pitcher Rachel Ragland became the third Wallace State athlete to be named the Alabama Sports Writers Association (ASWA) Community College Player of the Year.
 The Pleasant Grove native was also a NJCAA 1st-team All-American and the 2015 ACCC Player of the Year.